 Prof. Lim and his team have won several research awards and honors including the Wall Street Journal Asian Innovation Award (Gold) 2012, Credit Suisse Technopreneur of the Year Award 2012, TechVenture Most Disruptive Innovation Award 2012, Asian Entrepreneurship Award (First Prize) 2012, President’s Technology Award 2011, Faculty Research Award 2011, IES Prestigious Engineering Achievement Award 2010, Tan Kah Kee Young Inventor’s Award 2009, highly cited author award as well as Best Paper and Best Poster awards in international conferences.
 His research was cited by the MIT Technology Review magazine as one of the top ten emerging technologies of 2006 that will “have a significant impact on business, medicine or culture”.

-Technical Advisor and Founder
+Scientific and Technical Advisor

 Chief Operating Officer

 Junquan leads design translation and product commercialisation for Clearbridge BioMedics.
 He directs product design, engineering and software development initiatives to meet both commercially-ready products and international regulatory standards, relevant to clinicians and pathology laboratories dedicated to cancer diagnostics.

 He previously served as a Regulatory Specialist at Health Sciences Authority, consulting and training several medical technology companies seeking regulatory approvals in safety and performance of their medical devices.
 Prior to his regulatory role, serving in the A*Star Biomedical Research Council, he managed the establishment of Lonza’s cell therapy facility in Singapore.
 During his stint at St Vincent’s Institute in Melbourne, he led a team of researchers to successfully isolate islets and achieve the first human islet transplantation in Victoria, Australia.